gmwang18/heavy_element_ecps/basis_sets/tutorial_generate/Bi/README.md

 5. The above additional terms are added and stored in `basis` folder.
 This concludes `cc-pVTZ` and `aug-cc-pVTZ` basis sets.

-Note: To optimize higher quality basis sets, these scripts require minor changes which should be clear.
+Note: To optimize higher quality (QZ, 5Z, ...) basis sets, these scripts require minor changes which should be clear.
 Also note that if we had used a small-core rather than large-core, we would need to add core excitation terms to form aug-cc-pCVTZ.
 Addition of these `C` terms is very similar.
 First, above steps are done by only correlating corresponding valence space.
-Then all the excitations are turned on and we add one extra (large) exponents to each basis type at every `n` increment to optimize via CCSD(T).
+Then all the excitations are turned on and we add one extra (large) exponents to each basis type at every increment of `n` to optimize via CCSD(T).
 For instance,  cc-pCVTZ will now have [4s, 4p, 3d, 2f] and aug-cc-pCVTZ
 will have [5s, 5p, 4d, 3f] terms.